-To find articles on a topic: Visit the library's Databases by Subject page and select Psychology & Social Work.
+To find articles on a topic: Visit the library's Databases page and select Psychology & Social Work.
 Search for articles in any of the selected databases.

 Not sure where to begin?
 PsycINFO is highly recommended for finding scholarly articles on a wide variety of psychology topics.

 PsycARTICLES is another useful database.
 It is a subset of PsycINFO containing full text scholarly articles from American, British, Canadian and Australian sources on many, but not all psychology topics.

 To find an article when you have a citation: Visit the library's home page and use the Google Scholar link to search the content of Alverno Library's databases as well as the "free" web.
 Enter the article title into the Google Scholar search box and look for the full text links on the right side of the page.
 Not finding what you need?
 Use TOPCAT, the Citation Linker, or Interlibrary Loan to obtain a copy of your article.